 26. Break Up Your Facebook Product Ads By Type

-It’s easier to study return on investment (ROI) by product type, so break up your product catalogue into smaller groups.
+It’s easier to study the return on investment (ROI) by product type, so break up your product catalog into smaller groups.
 This way you can retarget audiences more effectively as well.

 27. Sync Google Ads and Bing Ads Daily

 It’s easier than ever to sync your PPC campaigns across both Google and Bing.
 Do so on a daily basis for maximized results.

 28. Ditch Bad Placement in Google Smart Shopping

 See how your ads are doing across different placements in Google Smart Shopping.
 To do so, follow these steps: